 Measuring roughly 600m wide by 700m long, the island is almost shaped like a heart and is entirely surrounded by a strip of white sand.
 Its central part is covered with lush vegetation including Casuarinas trees and the Bamboo trees that gave its name to the island.

 A small slice of paradise found 5 kilometres off the east coast of Phuket.
 This island has a 1 kilometre stretch of sandy beach with a great view of the mainland.

-Gecko Cabane is famous for its bright dining area which features lush green décor and wood panelling.
+To complete your Phuket itinerary, indulge in Gecko Cabane - famous for its bright dining area which features lush green décor and wood panelling.
 You even find green foliage in hanging baskets and on the tables.
 Just some of the dishes on offer, the usual burgers and steaks, are international, Thai favourites prepared with local ingredients like fish sauce and sour tamarind are the most sought-after.
 You can expect a range of Thai style curries that pay homage to delicious local catches like juicy prawns and flaky fish.

 Hop aboard a long-tail boat and glide through water vendors peddling tropical fruits to handcrafted souvenir.
-Drop in on a coconut farm to observe the process of making coconut sugar.
+Drop in on a coconut farm to observe the process of making coconut sugar before you end your Thailand itinerary .
 Experience local lives along the canals in the area of Damnoen Saduak district.